EricChristensen/Inception-health-challenge/readme.md

 ## Deploying
 Run `./deploy.sh` from the root of the repository to stand up the infrastructure and begin triggering checkins.
+Make sure you have the appropriate credentials configured in your `~/.aws/credentials` under the profile "inception-health" as well as the AWS cli and terraformed installed to run the deploy script without issue.

 Run `./destroy.sh` to tear down all the infrastructure created.